 Transition to ACHD Care Recently Diagnosed with CHD

 Upcoming Surgery or Procedure Disability, Insurance & Access to Care

 Change in Health Status Pregnancy, Surrogacy & Adoption

 After completing a support request form, in order to personalize each match, all members will talk with the program coordinator via telephone or email to determine his/her specific needs.
 Following this discussion, the member will be matched with the Peer Mentor who most closely meets those needs.
 Communication between member and Peer Mentor is conducted via email and telephone.
 Our Heart to Heart Peer Mentors work with each member to set goals for their match, connect them with valuable resources, share their experience and provide guidance.
 Matches are three months in length and focus on member education, self-advocacy and empowerment.

 If you think you might benefit by being matched with an Peer Mentor, please click here for a support request application.

 More Information About the Program

-The Heart to Heart Ambassador Program provides patients and family members with the unique opportunity to give back to the congenital heart disease (CHD) community through providing one-on-one peer support to members, serving as a visible presence within their communities on behalf of ACHA and assisting with ACHA projects and initiatives through involvement in one of our Affinity Groups.
+The Heart to Heart Peer Support Program provides patients and family members with the unique opportunity to give back to the congenital heart disease (CHD) community through providing one-on-one peer support to members through one-time and ongoing conversations via phone and email.

-Ambassadors are chosen after a comprehensive application and interview process including submitting an application with three references (for patient applicants – one of which must be from an ACHD trained medical professional), an interview with the program coordinator and consultant, and an in-person orientation training program.
+Peer Mentors are chosen after a comprehensive application and interview process including submitting an application with three references (for patient applicants – one of which must be from an ACHD trained medical professional), an interview with the program coordinator and consultant, and an in-person orientation training program.
 Applicants must be an ACHA member with 3-6 months of volunteer service with the organization.

 Membership & Volunteer Coordinator, ACHA